Exaii2/blender-creature-limb-drawer/README.md

 - MESH GENERATION

 Currently, every LimbMid will also create a LimbEnd inside of it.
 The LimbEnd is usually not visible.
-This might change with future versions.
+This might change with future versions, but can also create more randomness in placed parts.

 !--LIMBENDS IN LIMBMIDS